ninjadroid/simple-sinatra-app-deploy/README.md

 On the computer the playbook is run from, the following must be present:

-  - Your local operating system must be of the Linux variety.
+  - Your local operating system must be of the Linux variety, e.g. MacOS, Ubuntu, Centos, etc.
-  - An Amazon Web Services Account.
+  - An Amazon Web Services Account is required.
 A free tier account can be created [here.](https://aws.amazon.com/free/)
   - The application uses the latest Amazon Linux image (ami-30041c53).
 This can be changed in the varaiable `image_id` in the file `./roles/create/vars/main.yml`
   - Ansible 2.3 must be installed.
 Further instructions on installing Ansible can be found on the [Ansible website](http://docs.ansible.com/ansible/latest/intro_installation.html)
   - Python 2.6 or higher must be installed.